 In my spare time, I enjoy volunteering at my local Boys & Girls Club, exploring the Atlantic coast, and zealously avoiding driving.
 I listen to Enya with gusto, and if that makes me basic, I don't even mind.
 Follow me on Instagram and Facebook for progress shots, messy hair photos, tiny poems, and (what I think are) glorious finished paintings.
 Join me on Discord if you want to chat about the intersections of feminist theory, women's history, and poetry.

 I knew I wanted to be an artist from almost the earliest point I can remember.
 As a child, I spent many happy hours drawing horses and flowers and placid nuclear families on sheets and sheets of copy paper.
 In high school, I invented my own handwriting font and filled a stack of homemade journals with watercolor sketches and lettering practice.
 In college, I launched a little Etsy shop where I infrequently sold hand-painted bookmarks with calligraphy quotes from my favorite authors.
 And from 2018-2022, I sent out around 7,000 illustrated snail mail letters to 30+ countries as part of a project called the Letters From The Sea Tower.

 In 2022, I began working with gouache and acryla gouache, and took up painting the ocean in earnest.
 You can find my museum-grade prints and original seascape paintings here, and my sketches here.
 You can also reach out to request a seascape commission featuring an ocean (fictional or from this planet!) you especially love.

 I'm a dues-paying member of a couple different arts organizations in the Lehigh Valley, and since 2022 I've exhibited with the Lehigh Art Alliance and the Arts Community of Easton (ACE).
-My paintings have also been displayed at Nazareth Center for the Arts and gallery840 in downtown Allentown.
+My paintings have also been displayed at Nazareth Center for the Arts, The Banana Factory, and gallery840 in downtown Allentown.